-The NSCA-Certified Personal Trainer® (NSCA-CPT®) exam is comprised of 140 scored and 15 non-scored* multiple-choice questions that tests candidate's knowledge in the following four domains:
+The NSCA-Certified Personal Trainer® (NSCA-CPT®) exam is comprised of 140 scored and 15 non-scored* multiple-choice questions that tests candidate's knowledge, skill, and ability in the following four domains:

-The pass rate was 76% for candidates attempting the NSCA-CPT exam for the first time in 2017.
+The pass rate was 66% for first-time candidates attempting the NSCA-CPT exam in 2022.

 |Domain||Percent of Exam||Number of Questions|

 |Number of video questions (already included in the total)||25-35|

 Techniques of Exercise

 Machine resistance exercises; Free weight exercises; Flexibility exercises; Calisthenic and bodyweight exercises; Sport-specific/performance-related activities; Cardiovascular machines; Non-machine cardiovascular activities; Alternative training activities.